With format_ttest() you can format t-tests generated from t.test() and

-This is now an internal function superceded by format_stats()
+This is now an internal function superceded by format_stats(), which we

 recommend using instead.